-This page of alumni updates was compiled by Joey Besl, new to UAA as an alumni communications specialist.
-Going forward, we hope you’ll file your moments of pride and achievement with us at the link at the bottom of this page, so we can share your success.
+This page of alumni updates was compiled by Joey Besl of the UAA Office of Alumni Relations.
+Please share your moments of pride and achievement via the link at the bottom of this page, so we can note your success in an upcoming issue.

 Submit a class note